php-fig/fig-standards/proposed/http.md

 namespace Psr\Http;

 /**
- * HTTP messages consist of requests from a client to a server and responses
- * from a server to a client.
+ * Represents an object that contains an array of HTTP headers.
  *
+ * This interface is extended by RequestInterface and ResponseInterface.
+This
- * This interface SHOULD not be implemented directly; instead, implement
+ * interface MAY be implemented directly as needed.
- * `RequestInterface` or `ResponseInterface` as appropriate.
  */
-interface MessageInterface
+interface HasHeadersInterface
 {
     /**
-     * Returns a string representation of the HTTP message.
-     *
-     * @return string Message as a string.
-     */
-    public function __toString();

-    /**
-     * Gets the HTTP protocol version.
-     *
-     * @return string HTTP protocol version.
-     */
-    public function getProtocolVersion();

-    /**
-     * Retrieve an HTTP header by name.
-     *
-     * If a header contains multiple values for the given case-insensitive name,
-     * then the header values MUST be combined using a comma separator followed
-     * by a space (i.e., ", ") as specified in RFC 2616.
-     *
-     * @param string $header Header name.
-     *
-     * @return string|null Header value, or null if not set.
-     */
-    public function getHeader($header);

-    /**
      * Gets all headers.
      *
      * The keys represent the header name as it will be sent over the wire, and
      * the values are an array of strings representing the header values.
      *
-     * The return value of this method MUST be an array or a PHP object that
+     *     // Represent the headers as a string
+     *     foreach ($message->getHeaders() as $name => $values) {
+     *         echo $name . ': ' .  implode(', ', $values) . "\r\n";
-     * implements \Traversable.
+     *     }
      *
-     * @return array|Traversable An iterable representation of all of the
+     * @return array Returns an associative array of the message's HTTP headers
-     *                           message's HTTP headers.
+     *     where the key is the name of the header as it will be sent over the
+     *     wire, and the value is an array of strings for a particular header.
      */
     public function getHeaders();